 Being creative feels good.
 We are creative beings.
 Many inventions we enjoy today are the result of imagination, which stimulates creativity and innovation.
 Imagination unlocks the limitations of human potential, spurring solutions to long-standing problems and conflicts.
 You don’t have to be a prolific painter, gifted writer, or an amazing musician to be considered creative.
 Each of us has within us the seeds of creativity.

 Inside of you, an artist is waiting to be released.
 It’s your job to nourish that force.
 And I don’t mean “artist” in the sense of a visual creator.
 Creativity encompasses many modalities.
 In our fast-paced world, it’s difficult to make time for this important practice.
 If you’re struggling with feelings of defeat, despair, or are just plain stuck, use your imagination to create something wonderful.
 Whatever that looks like to you.
 It will lift your spirits, and delight your senses.

 Expand your horizons by signing up for a class, learn to sew, sing, even if you can’t carry a tune.
 It doesn’t matter.
 Cook a delicious meal, plant some flowers in your garden.
 At the very least, sit at your desk and doodle.
-You’ll feel refreshed and rejuvenated.
+I like coloring in adult coloring books.
+It’s refreshing and rejuvenating.
 Also, journaling and putting your feelings into words is a creative process.
 There are a million ways to be creative so don’t limit yourself.